Debbie Combs

-Debbie Szostecki (born April 18, 1959) is a retired professional wrestler better known as Debbie Combs.
+Deborah Szostecki (born April 18, 1959) is an American retired professional wrestler better known as Debbie Combs.

 Early life

 Her mother, Cora Combs, was also a professional wrestler.
 Debbie Combs made her wrestling debut at Louisville Gardens for Angelo Poffo's International Championship Wrestling (ICW) at the age of 16 in a seven-women battle royal where she was the first eliminated.
 Combs dated Randy Savage for five years while they were both working for ICW.

 Career

-World Wrestling Federation and National Wrestling Alliance
+Early Career (1975-1986)

+Combs made her professional wrestling debut in 1975 at 16 years old in Cincinnati, Ohio.
+During the 1970s and early 1980s she worked for World Wrestling Association in Indianapolis.
+Worked in many territories during her career.